rollup/rollup/docs/999-big-list-of-options.md

 }
 ```

-Be aware that manual chunks can change the behaviour of the application if side-effects are triggered before the corresponding modules are actually used.
+Be aware that manual chunks can change the behaviour of the application if side effects are triggered before the corresponding modules are actually used.

 When using the function form, `manualChunks` will be passed an object as second parameter containing the functions `getModuleInfo` and `getModuleIds` that work the same way as [`this.getModuleInfo`](guide/en/#thisgetmoduleinfomoduleid-string--moduleinfo--null) and [`this.getModuleIds`](guide/en/#thisgetmoduleids--iterableiteratorstring) on the plugin context.